Kyanjin Ri Trek

 Gear: Daypack, water bottles, headlamp, personal toiletries, camera, power bank.

-Optional: Lightweight gloves, buff or scarf for chilly mornings.
+Optional: Lightweight gloves, buff, or scarf for chilly mornings.

 Clothing: Thermal base layers, heavy fleece or down jacket, insulated trekking pants, warm hat, and gloves.